master-of-mind/Prometheus-v4.0/WORKFLOW.md

 🧠 The Four-Fold Mod Pipeline:

-> The only thing more sacred than the chembus is the clean division of labor.
+> The only thing more sacred than the Tenets of Conscious Code is the clean division of labor.